DynamicGenetics/Epicosm_legacy/README.md

 2: MongoDB version 4 or higher will need to be installed.
 It does not need to be running, the script will check MongoDB's status, and start it if it is not running.
 The working database will be stored in the folder where you place your local copy of this repository (not the default location of /data/db).
+When running with Docker,
+MongoDB is not required because it is included inside the container.
 For Linux and MacOS, use your package manager (eg. apt, yum, yast), for example:
 apt install mongodb